-Learning Goal(s): By playing the game, what can a player expect to be experiencing and learning?
-What math concepts are involved?
 Game Mechanics: How does the player interact with the game?

 Game Rules and Challenges: What are things a player can and cannot do in the game?
 What obstacles are in place to make the game more challenging and interesting?

 NOTE: You will probably continue to adjust these rules until you have the final game.
-They may not be the final set of rules that govern your team's game at this point, and that is OK.
+They may not be the final set of rules that govevrn your team's game at this point, and that is OK.

 GAME SKETCH

 In the space below, sketch your team's game.

 GAME RULES BONUS CHALLENGE

-Learning about Rules All games have rules.
+Learning about Rules

+All games have rules.
 They are an important part of playing the games.
 They help determine who may win the game.

 What are some other reasons rules are important?

-·

-Below are some game es that you might know.
+Below are some games that you might know.
 Write other games you think of that are not listed.

-Memory ISPY
+Memory I SPY

-Connect Four
+Connect Four UNO

 Tic Tac Toe Jenga

 Checkers Chutes and Ladders

-Select one of these ga ames and write down what the rules are for the game you choose.
+Select one of these games and write down what the rules are for the game you choose.

-danie we choose is
+Game we choose is \\\\\

-The rules of this game a are:
+The rules of this game are:

 GAME RULES BONUS CHALLENGE CONT.

-Rewriting the Rules Thinking about the rules that other games have can help prepare you to develop your own rules for your game.
+Rewriting the Rules

+Thinking about the rules that other games have can help prepare you to develop your own rules for your game.

 Think of the game you selected.
 Write 2 new game-changing rules for this game.

+- 1.

+- 2.

-1. 2.
-Play the Game with the New Rules Describe what it was like playing the game with the new rules.
+Play the Game with the New Rules

+Describe what it was like playing the game with the new rules.
 How did it change the game?

 What worked?

 What didn't work?

 What did you like about the game that you didn't like before?
 What did you not like about the game with these new rules?
 How can this activity help you when creating your own rules?
-What are some things that you have learned are important when determining rules for you game?
+What are some things that you have learned that are important when determining rules for you game?

 Game Designers, your fifth strategy is to use the plan to create/construct your game.
 This first version of your game is what game designers call a prototype.
 After building your game you will test it out to see how it works.
-The fifth step in the Engineering Design Process is: CREATE

-Task #5 is intended to be discussed as a team.
+The fifth step in the Engineering Design Process is: CREATE Task #5 is intended to be discussed as a team.
 All members of the team will need to work together to create the game.
 In the space below identify the jobs that need to be done to create this game.
 Assign each team member to a role and include a due date and the materials needed.

-Job Team Member Materials Needed Due Date

-GAME RULES Every good game has clear rules.
+Job Team Member Materials Needed Due Date GAME RULES Every good game has clear rules.
 In the space below, formalize the rules for your game.
+GAME RULES CONT.